taesoosong/taesoosong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley.

 I study how policy and planning interventions shape housing access and broader geographic patterns of segregation and opportunity.
-My research advances this field by integrating novel big data sources and computational methods to track residential mobility at a fine spatial scale, offering a more detailed view of neighborhood change.
-It also centers on the increasingly multiracial, multiethnic urban landscapes of the United States, where traditional frameworks of housing inequality and segregation often fall short.
+My research advances scholarship on this topic in two major ways.

+First, I integrate novel big data sources and computational methods to track residential mobility at a fine spatial scale, offering a more detailed view of neighborhood change.

+Second, I focus on the increasingly multiracial, multiethnic urban landscapes of the United States, where traditional frameworks of housing inequality and segregation often fall short.
 My dissertation focuses on Asian Americans—a diverse and rapidly growing population frequently presumed to have overcome structural barriers to housing access—to reveal how housing policy contexts continue to shape unequal outcomes.
-These insights aim to inform more equitable planning and housing policies.

 My current affiliations include:
 - Graduate Student Researcher, [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/)